riley/no-jquery/4_Shims.md

 // nice
 ```

-#### Element.classList
+#### Element.classList + SVGElement.classList

 You'll have to shim classList, as it does not work out of the box in IE9.
 The [classList shim](https://developer.mozilla.org/en-US/docs/Web/API/Element.classList) can be found on MDN.

 Another confusing thing I discovered recently is that while `classList` is supported in IE10 on `Element`s, it is notably **not** supported for `SVGElement`s.
-This is irritating if you're trying to save yourself some code.
+This is irritating if you're trying to save yourself some typing.
 Here is my modified MDN shim which extends `classList` functionality to svg.

 ```javascript
 /*